NividApps/doc-smile/examples/foodbowl/phase_I.md

 	property actualTimeOfCollection:DateTime?
 }
 ```

-* $compile
+6. $compile

-* Write test cases in FoodBowlMongoTestSuite.scala to add entry of Food ,FoodRequest ,FoodAcceptance Collections and check whether the entries are added to the database.
+7. Write test cases in `FoodBowlMongoTestSuite.scala` to add entry of Food, FoodRequest, FoodAcceptance Collections and check whether the entries are added to the database

-### References in Collections
+## References in Collections

-We can reference one collection from other collection.
-* Edit FoodBowlMongo.kmongo to reference collections.
+1. We can reference one collection from other collection.
+Edit `FoodBowlMongo.kmongo` to reference collections

 ```
 collection Donor {